UiharuKazari2008/LANTIS/README.md

 * Remote Kill Enabled
   - Any thing using the ports that are forwarded will be killed
 * Reverse Connection Enabled
+  - Local port 65401 will be used for the SSH connection back to local host
   - Control connection will be established, then a connection back to your local host will be established to forward the ports
 * Port 8989 will be forwarded to 127.0.0.1:3000
 * Ports will be open to 0.0.0.0